DannyBen/victor-book/src/quick-reference.md

 ---
-label: Cheat Sheet
-icon: paste
+icon: pin
 order: 95
 ---

-# Cheat Sheet
+# Quick Reference

 This document provides a quick reference for common concepts in Victor.